CQCL/tierkreis/docs/source/tutorial/inputs.md

 # Execution

 Since we still only use built-in functions, we execute the graph in the same way as before.
+For the examples with graph inputs, we provide the input in the third argument of `run_graph`.

 ```{code-cell} ipython3
 from uuid import UUID